NeublaCorp/neubla-mlp-public/environ/devenv.md

 **Do Not remove or rebuild the existing image** because it may cause a disruption to other users, e.g., terminating containers being used by others.

-If you are experimenting or customizing the docker image of Neubla Development Environment, change

-`NEUBLA_DOCKER_IMAGE_VER` in `./environ/source.sh` or your environment and run `./environ/source.sh` again.
+If you are adding new packages, please change `NEUBLA_DOCKER_IMAGE_VER` in `./environ/source.sh` and run `./environ/source.sh` again.
 The script will build a new image and start with it.
 For example, you may set your own version (or tag) with:

     NEUBLA_DOCKER_IMAGE_VER=1.0.0-john.doe ./environ/source.sh $NB_HOME